ahamedbasha-n/Weather-App/README.md

 # Weather-App

+## Technology Stack Used:
-## Technologies Used - HTML, CSS, JavaScript.
+HTML, CSS, JavaScript.

+## Developing Environment:
-## Developing Environment - Visual Studio code.
+Visual Studio Code.

+## Purpose:
-## Purpose -  It helps to track weather forecasts and current conditions in real-time.
-Users can keep a tab on the weather of several locations.
+It helps to track weather forecasts and current conditions in real-time.
+Users can keep track on the weather of several locations.